ptrebert/project-diploid-assembly/docs/tutorial.md

 num_cpu_low: <NUM>
 ```

-- max cpu: jobs like whole-genome assemblies (usually also requiring a lot of memory)
+- max cpu: jobs like whole-genome assemblies (usually also requiring a lot of memory) will use this many
+CPU cores.
+This should be the maximal number of CPU cores available in a single machine.
-- high cpu: jobs like whole-genome read alignment with minimap2 or pbmm2
+- high cpu: jobs like whole-genome read alignment with minimap2 or pbmm2 will use this many CPU cores.
+Ideally, this number should be larger than 20.
-- medium cpu: jobs like a QUAST analysis of an assembly
+- medium cpu: jobs like a QUAST analysis of an assembly will use this many CPU cores.
+Ideally, this
+number should be between 10 and 20.
-- low cpu: jobs like Strand-seq alignments
+- low cpu: jobs like Strand-seq alignments will use this many CPU cores.
+Ideally, this number
+should be between 4 and 10.

 Additionally, if the compute cluster supports [environment `modules`](http://modules.sourceforge.net), the module
 name for the [`Singularity` container runtime](https://sylabs.io/singularity/) has to be specified here